Fig. 1-1. Curvatures of vertebral column.

 Fig. 1-6.
 Two types of cartilaginous joint.

-Joints are classified into fibrous joints (Figs. 4-14,29), cartilaginous joints, and synovial joints (Fig. 2-59).
-The cartilaginous joints are more mobile than the fibrous joints, but less mobile than the synovial joints.
-The cartilaginous joints are further categorized into synchondrosis (with one hyaline cartilage) and symphysis (with two hyaline cartilages and one fibrous cartilage).
+Joints are classified into fibrous joint (Figs. 4-14,29), cartilaginous joint, and synovial joint (Fig. 2-59).
+The cartilaginous joint is more mobile than the fibrous joint, but less mobile than the synovial joint.
+The cartilaginous joint is further categorized into synchondrosis (with one hyaline cartilage) and symphysis (with two hyaline cartilages and one fibrous cartilage).

 Two hyaline cartilages and one fibrous cartilage (intervertebral disc) exist between vertebral bodies (Figs. 1-5,7).
 Another example of the symphysis is the pubic symphysis (Figs. 7-25,37).